Gastroenterology

 Gastroenterologists diagnose and treat diseases of the stomach, intestines and related organs, including the esophagus, stomach, liver and pancreas.

-Care is available at St. Mary’s Gastroenterology for a wide range of conditions, including:
+Care is available at St. Mary’s Gastroenterology for a wide range of gastrointestinal diseases, including:

 Testing for Gastrointestinal Problems

 Diagnosing your symptoms is the first step to obtaining successful treatment.
-A St. Mary’s gastroenterologist will likely do a combination of the following: review your medical history, conduct a physical exam and order lab tests.
+A St. Mary’s gastroenterologist will likely review your medical history, conduct a physical exam and order lab tests.

 Treating Acid Reflux Disease